gabrielgt/EvergineDocs/manual/basics/component_arch/entities/entity_hierarchy.md

 | **Parent** | `Entity` | Point to the inmediate ascendant of this entity.
 If the entity has no parents this property is `null` |
 | **ChildEntities** | `IEnumerable<Entity>` | A collection of the inmediate descendants.  |

+To add and remove entities, an Entity instance have the following methods:

 | Method | Description |
 | --- | --- |
 | `Entity.AddChild(Entity)` | Add a child entity to the current entity. |